maansi-g-simformsolutions/Video-chat-app/README.md

 Video Chat app created using webRTC and socket.io

 ## Introduction
-This is a code repository for the corresponding video tutorial.

-In this tutorial, i built a React Video Chat Application using WebRTC.
+In this, i built a React Video Chat Application using WebRTC.

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server